 The Lmod environment module system can be used to access some software on the CoE HPC cluster and on CoE linux hosts in general.
 This may include software that is not in your default executable path, or complex software that have multiple dependencies.
-Modules also provides a means to access different versions of software, say older versions of software than the default that you may require (e.g. Matlab 2019b or Cuda 10.2), or newer versions of software not provided by the operating system (e.g. Cmake 3.x or GCC 5.x or higher).
+Modules also provides a means to access different versions of software, say older versions of software than the default that you may require (e.g. Matlab 2022a or Cuda 10.2), or newer versions of software not provided by the operating system (e.g. Python 3.x or Cmake 3.x or GCC 5.x or higher).
 Here are some examples on how to use Lmod:

 View available modules